FrancisVillarba/Template-BaseRepo/README.md

 1. Update the README.md documentation
 2. Add additional project specific .gitignore'ed files
 3. Choose the correct license type & update any copyrights to be in-date & valid
+4. Add project specific security policy & changes to as required